Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Zero Players

 In this section, we consider the complexity of zero-player motion planning with a bounded output-disjoint deterministic 2-state input/output gadget which has multiple nontrivial inputs.
 We will find that this problem is always P-complete.

 A gadget is \emph{bounded} if the number of times it can change states is bounded; this generalizes the definition in Section~\ref{sec:intro characterization}.

-\begin{theorem} Zero-player motion planning with any bounded deterministic input/output gadget is in P. \end{theorem}
+\begin{theorem} Zero-player motion planning with bounded deterministic input/output gadgets is in~P. \end{theorem}

-\begin{proof} Let $k$ be the maximum number of state-changes the gadget can make, and suppose we have a system with $n$ copies of the gadget.
-Then gadget states can change at most $kn$ times.
-Between consecutive state-changes, the robot can visit each gadget at most once, so consecutive state-changes are separated by at most $n$ traversals.
-Hence after $kn^2$ traversals, the robot must be in a cycle which involves no state-changes.
-So we can solve the problem in polynomial time by simulating the robot for $kn^2$ steps and seeing whether it reaches the goal location by then. \end{proof}
+\begin{proof} Suppose we have a system with $n$ copies of the gadget.
+Let $k$ be the maximum number of state changes a gadget in the system can make, and let $i$ be the maximum number of input locations a gadget in the system has.
+Then gadget states can change at most $k n$ times.
+Between consecutive state changes, the agent can visit each entrance of each gadget at most once (otherwise it is stuck in a cycle), so consecutive state changes are separated by at most $i n$ traversals.
+Hence after $i k n^2$ traversals, the agent must be in a cycle, which involves no state changes of length at most $i n$.
+So we can solve the problem in polynomial time by simulating the agent for $i n (k n+1)$ steps and seeing whether it reaches the goal location by then. \end{proof}

 Lemma~\ref{lem:gadget basis} tells us that every output-disjoint deterministic 2-state input/output gadget with multiple nontrivial inputs simulates either the switch/set-up line or the set-up switch/set-up line.
 Thus to prove that zero-player motion planning with any such gadget is P-hard, it suffices to show P-hardness for these particular two gadgets.
 This is what we do for the remainder of this section.